a11smiles/WellArchitected-OpenHack/challenges/ch5/README.md

 Remember, **NOW** is the time for you to practice the _ACHIEVE_ method (see above).

+## Success tips

+* Leverage the list you created in Challenge 1.
+It will help serve as a guidepost for possible improvements.
+* At this point, all infrastructure-focused team members should be familiar with Azure Bicep.
+Ideally, all team members should know how to use Azure Bicep.
+Implementation will require many hands-on contributors.
+* Strategically determine which changes you will make and how you will make them.
+Ideally, you would make small changes in a Staging environment and test often.
+However, given the time constraints of this OpenHack and re-deploying the infrastructure can take 15-20 minutes, you may not have that option.
+Therefore, make appropriate changes in stages (probably 4-6 stages) and test the performance of those stages.
+* Prior to making any changes, discuss the pros and cons of those changes with your team and coach to determine the best route.
+* Non-infrastructure team members may focus on updating Azure DevOps pipelines and Grafana dashboards, as necessary.

 ## References

 * <a href="https://stackoverflow.com/questions/44124901/application-insight-monitor-doesnt-send-data-to-portal-due-to-insufficient-perm" target="_blank">Application Insights permissions</a>